PranayS1/Recipe-book/README.md

 # Recipe

-#This project was made as a part of Udemy's course.
-(With some enhancements).
+This project is made as a part of Udemy's course. (with some enhancements).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.